Selamat Datang Monument: Bundaran Hotel Indonesia

-The Selamat Datang Monument is located in the center of a roundabout known as Bundaran Hotel Indonesia or Bundaran HI (Indonesian for "Hotel Indonesia Roundabout").
-It is so named because of its proximity to Hotel Indonesia.
-Other accepted spelling is Bunderan HI, which is closer to local Javanese-Betawi language unique to Jakarta.
-The roundabout is strategically located in the heart of Jakarta, right in the center of Jakarta's main avenue, Jalan M.H.
+The Selamat Datang Monument is located at the centre of a roundabout known as Bundaran Hotel Indonesia or Bundaran HI (Indonesian for "Hotel Indonesia Roundabout"), named because of its proximity to Hotel Indonesia.
+Another accepted spelling is Bunderan HI, which is closer to the Javanese and Betawi languages native to Jakarta.
+The roundabout is strategically located in the heart of Jakarta, right in the centre of Jakarta's main avenue, Jalan M.H.
 Thamrin, on its intersection with Jalan Imam Bonjol, Jalan Sutan Syahrir and Jalan Kebon Kacang.
-At its completion, Hotel Indonesia and its roundabout is the gateway for visitors of Jakarta.
+At its completion, Hotel Indonesia and its roundabout are the gateway for visitors to Jakarta.
 The roundabout features a round pond with fountains.

 In 2002, Bundaran Hotel Indonesia was restored by PT Jaya Konstruksi Manggala Pratama.
-The restoration introduced new fountains, new design of the pool, and new lighting.
-Today after the reformation era, the paved plaza surrounds the pond has become a popular spot for civic demonstrations.
-Every Sunday morning during Jakarta's Car-Free Days, the roundabout is filled with people doing jogging, bicycling, street photography, as well as temporary street vendors.
+The restoration introduced new fountains, a new pool design, and new lighting.
+Today, after the Reformation Era (Reformasi), the paved plaza surrounding the pond has become a popular spot for civic demonstrations.
+Every Sunday morning during Jakarta's Car-Free Days, the roundabout is filled with people doing jogging, bicycling, and street photography, as well as temporary street vendors.